-Numerical design calculations may be different based on the analysis type and results; design rules are given based on the following two categories:
+(7) Numerical design calculations may be different based on the analysis type and results; design rules are given based on the following two categories:

-analysis requiring subsequent design check,
+a) analysis requiring subsequent design check,

-direct resistance check.
+b) direct resistance check.

-In the case of analysis requiring subsequent design check one of the following analysis methods should be used: LA, LBA, GNA, GNIA, MNA.
+(8) In the case of analysis requiring subsequent design check one of the following analysis methods should be used: LA, LBA, GNA, GNIA, MNA.
 The results of the analysis are different system response quantities which are to be further used in the design check of the analysed structure.